Stumbras: German rule

-Between the wars
+Interwar period

 After the war, when Lithuania regained its independence, the cisterns were used by the Lithuanian state to store its spirits reserves and by the electric power station to store oil and kerosene.
 The warehouse belonged to the war commissariat.
 Gradually the idea of rebuilding the factory gained ground.
 Around 1921–1922, the company received large investments for rebuilding and modernisation.
 The production of strong alcoholic drinks was still a monopoly, generating considerable income for the national budget.

-Soviet rule
+Soviet occupation

 Lithuania was occupied by the Soviets at the beginning of World War II and again from 1944.
 All factories and other businesses were nationalised.
 The factory continued to operate.
 In 1948, the Soviets decided to merge the Stumbras factory with the M. Velykis liquor factory, thus creating the largest alcohol producer in the Lithuanian SSR.
 In 1975, three local spirit producers in Atanavas, Balbieriškis and Šilutė were merged into the company and it became known as "Stumbras".